The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 9. The Lacemaker

-The Lacemaker is a famous Baroque painting, and the most solid and magnificent work by Johannes Vermeer ever recognized by the Louvre.
+The Lacemaker is a famous Baroque painting; it’s arguably Johannes Vermeer’s most recognized piece stored in the Louvre.

 The Paris Museum bought it for 1,254 French francs, which was equivalent to $254 at the time.